codesy/widgets/README.md

 gulp watch
 ----------
-watches coffee files for changes
+watches coffee files for changes and recompiles .js files

 Important NOTE:  prod directory contain the manifest document that will ship to the chrome store.